ImpishDeathTech/weirdutils/lua/README.md

 ```

 ## table.deepcopy(target)
 preforms a recursive deep copy of a given table.
-This function is implemented in the absolute most efficiant, simple manner we could devise so far.
+This function is implemented in the absolute most efficiant, simple manner I could devise so far.

 If the table contains a metatable, or their subtables contain any metatables or too many subtables, this function will fail with a Stack Overflow error
 ```lua